bernininini/bean-cake/README.md

 - 4.0" TFT color display on the controller
 - Battery-powered & lightweight
 - 3D printed chassis and frame
-- Custom UI, LED indicators, and toggle switches**
+- LED indicators, and toggle switches**

 ## Hardware Components